hyundai-robotics/doc-hr-simulation-gz/2-install/README.md

 1. Start with [ROS Installation](1-ros.md) to set up the core framework.
 2. Move on to [Dependencies](2-dependency.md) to install all necessary components.
-3. Finally, complete the [Job Setup](3-job.md) to prepare for running simulations.
+3. Finally, complete the [Hi6 Settings](4-Hi6_Setting.md) to prepare for running simulations with Hi6 systems.

 ## Troubleshooting